techqueria/website/content/english/communities/slack.md

 A lot of useful info is pinned to channels.

 Make sure to check those out when joining a new channel. 📌

+### Custom Slackbot Messages

+If you use any of the trigger phrases, Slackbot will respond with a helpful message.

+`please use threads`

+Threads let you respond directly to a message in a channel, keeping the replies, images, and other files neatly organized in a single conversation.
+Threaded replies stay connected to the original message, and only those who have contributed to or are following the thread will be notified of new messages. :please-use-threads-next-time:

+`code of conduct`

+All participants in the Techqueria Slack Workspace are required to comply with the following code of conduct - make sure to read through it!
+If you have questions, comments or concerns - reach out using the `/admin` command or send an email to `organizers@techqueria.org`. :techqueria-new: https://techqueria.org/code-of-conduct/

+`profile picture`, `profile photo`

+Your profile photo helps us know who you are in Slack.
+And if your photo is clear, it'll be easier for someone to pick you out in a crowd or at a Techqueria event. :blob-says-hi:

 ### Useful Reacjis